 SIMPLE DINNER!

 Plate up the saucy Orzo.
-Top with the crisp pork schnitzel slices and garnish with the crispy sage leaves, the hard cheese ribbons and the remaining parsley.
+Top with the crisp pork schnitzel slices and garnish with the crispy sage leaves, the hard cheese ribbons and the remaining Parsley.
 Serve the dressed leaves on the side.
 Enjoy, Chef!

 BUBBLING Orzo